 - Red and orange — If you’re looking for drama, use accents of red and orange in your space.
 Both of these colors are energizing and excellent choices for rooms that you want to feel upbeat and dramatic.

 As they say, opposites attract.
 Complementary colors on the color wheel are colors that are across from each other.
 Choosing two complementary colors creates an energizing, high-contrast color scheme.
 It’s also a pretty simple concept: pair two colors from opposite sides of the color wheel, such as purple with yellow, blue with orange or red with green.

 Obviously, you’ll want to look beyond the primary colors to create that winning combination of just the right shades.

-For example, invigorate a room with spa blue and a touch of coral, go global with aubergine and saffron or freshen up with raspberry and lime green.
+For example, invigorate a room with spa blue and a touch of pink, go global with aubergine and saffron or freshen up with raspberry and lime green.
 When we use two contrasting, vivid colors, we like to favor one color over the other, or use both of them for accents against a neutral background.
 A healthy dose of white and plenty of natural light never hurts!

 Triad Color Scheme

 Feeling adventurous?
 A triad color scheme is made up of any three colors evenly spaced on the wheel.
 This color scheme creates a vivid contrast, but it’s balanced, so it feels a little less intense than a complementary color scheme.
 Make it easy on the eyes, and let one color dominate and accent with the other two.
 If you really want to go bold, use saturated versions of all three colors, or soften the colors and incorporate plenty of neutrals.